Mitsuharu Group Signs A Contract For Superior Low-Carbon Fuel

 The market for low-carbon fuels, such as low-carbon premium gasoline, will be developed with the help of this agreement.
 Additionally, it will allow Mitsuharu Group to sell sustainable fuel to domestic and foreign clients who have an increased need for low-carbon fuel.

-ï¿1⁄2The high-octane gasoline and sustainable fuel that the renewable chemicals and advanced biofuels company deal with are a suitable fit for the Mitsuharu Group's current fuels market, assisting the two parties in regularly integrating the low-carbon solutions into their supply chains.
-We anticipate that using low-carbon fuels will enable our clients to dramatically reduce their carbon footprintï¿1⁄2, said Irvin Tadman, Managing Director of Mitsuharu Groupï¿1⁄2s Institutional Investor Group.
+“The high-octane gasoline and sustainable fuel that the renewable chemicals and advanced biofuels company deal with are a suitable fit for the Mitsuharu Group's current fuels market, assisting the two parties in regularly integrating the low-carbon solutions into their supply chains.
+We anticipate that using low-carbon fuels will enable our clients to dramatically reduce their carbon footprint”, said Irvin Tadman, Managing Director of Mitsuharu Group's Institutional Investor Group.

 The two parties' inherent compatibility is reflected in the agreement, which will assist guide the direction of the expansion of the product offers for renewable fuels.
 By collaborating with a strategic partner that merges sustainable agriculture and biorefining to produce sustainable aviation fuels and low-carbon premium gasoline, Mitsuharu Group has taken an additional step towards progress.